IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The XC40 is Volvo’s subcompact crossover SUV.
 It’s the smallest SUV in Volvo’s lineup, slotting below the XC60 in size and price.
 The XC40 is available in three trim levels—entry-level Momentum, sporty R-Design, and top-line Inscription—and offers a choice of two turbocharged, 2.0-liter 4-cylinder powertrains: T4 models have 187 horsepower and front-wheel drive, and T5 models have 248 horsepower and all-wheel drive.
 An 8-speed automatic transmission is standard on all.
 A generous list of standard equipment includes Apple CarPlay/Android Auto functionality, keyless entry and starting, a power liftgate, 8-way power driver’s seat with memory, and automatic climate control.
-Available features include a hands-free power liftgate, panoramic sunroof, wireless device charging, power-folding rear seatbacks, adjustable suspension, heated front seats and steering wheel, a 360-degree surround-view camera display, and Volvo’s PilotAssist semi-autonomous driving system.
+Available features include a hands-free power liftgate, panoramic sunroof, wireless device charging, power-folding rear seatbacks, adjustable suspension, heated front seats and steering wheel, a 360-degree surround-view camera display, and Volvo’s PilotAssist driver-aid system.
 Standard safety features include forward collision warning and mitigation with pedestrian/cyclist/large-animal detection, lane-departure warning and mitigation, lane-keep assist with oncoming-traffic avoidance, rear-obstacle detection, and the Volvo On Call smartphone connectivity system.
 Optional are blind-spot and rear-cross-traffic alert along with front-obstacle detection (joining the standard rear-obstacle detection).

 EPA-estimated fuel economy is 23 mpg city/32 mpg highway in T4 models (which are front-wheel drive) and 22/30 in T5 models (which are all-wheel drive).
 In Consumer Guide® testing, a T5 R-Design averaged 22.8 mpg in 55-percent city driving, and a T5 Inscription averaged 24.3 in 65-percent city driving.
 Volvo recommends premium gas for the T5 engine.